Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Practical Considerations

-On the empirical side, it is worth noting that there is ongoing debate about whether such normalizations are necessary for good performance.
+\textbf{Normalization Factors.}~ The main difference of GRPO from classical RLOO is, up to the clipping, the normalization with respect to the reward's standard deviation.
+Cor.~\ref{cor:grpo_surrogate} provides an alternative interpretation of this scaling: at the level of the training objective, it maximizes a transformation of the 0/1 reward that stabilizes the variance of its empirical estimator.
+More broadly, our forward-engineering of reward surrogates $F(\rho)$ uses RLOO empirical gradients as a robust estimate of the population reward gradient $\nabla_\theta\rho$ and scales them by $F'(\rho)$ that generalizes the specific GRPO normalization via standard deviation.
+On the empirical side, there is ongoing debate about whether such normalizations are necessary for good performance.
 For example, in support of earlier works \citep{ahmadian2024back}, a recent study by \citet{khatri2025art} finds that RLOO is competitive to GRPO, with zero-mean advantages being the main driver behind its success~\citep{xiong2025minimalist}.
-This raises an interesting question: Could we theoretically characterize how properties of a surrogate $F$ (e.g., variance stabilization) relate to favorable optimization dynamics?
+This raises an interesting question: Could we theoretically characterize how properties of a surrogate $F$ relate to favorable optimization dynamics?
 Such an analysis might shed light on if, when and why these normalizations matter in practice.